conan-io/docs/migrating_to_2.0/commands.rst

 ========

 There is no "compatible with 2.X" commands introduced in Conan 1.X.
-You will need to adapt to the new commands once you migrate to Conan 2.0
+You will need to adapt to the new commands once you migrate to Conan 2.0.

+For a comparison of some 1.x versus 2.0 commands, see the `Conan 2.0 Cheat Sheet Blog Post <https://blog.conan.io/2023/06/07/New-Cheat-Sheet-For-Conan-2.html>`_.

 Changes to expect
 -----------------